Prairie Grove Man Accused Of Killing 2-Week-Old Son

 The boy's mother called police after she found her son dead inside their apartment two days later, according to the report.

-Lewis, who was picked up by Farmington police on Wednesday (March 27) for a separate warrant, told investigators about the incident during an interivew at the county jail.
+Lewis, who was picked up by Farmington police on Wednesday (March 27) for a misdemeanor traffic warrant, told investigators about the incident during an interview at the county jail.

 Lewis said the baby hadn't been sick or suffering from any other injury, according to the report.

-Lewis was being held Friday (March 29) at the Washington County Detention Center.
+Lewis was being held Friday (March 29) at the Washington County Detention Center on a $500,000 bond.
+He has a hearing set for April 26 in Washington County Circuit Court.

-Class Y felonies are the most serious crimes in Arkansas not punishable by death.
+Class Y felonies are the most severe crimes in Arkansas not punishable by death.
 A person convicted of a Class Y felony could face life in prison, according to Arkansas Code Annotated 5-4-401.